aerger/1gam-september/README.md

 Sept 2013 1GAM  -- WIP

- WIP of a One Game A Month entry for September.
+ WIP of a One Game A Month entry for September 2013.
 Looking like a Tazzmania clone so far, basically.

  This repo is not up to date for the time being, awaiting more/better content.